-Natalie Holmes gives some local insights into her Kreuzberg Straße…
+Natalie Holmes gives the low-down on her local Kreuzberg Straße…

 “It’s on this road, so we can’t be far off”, I exclaimed naively to my fellow flat-hunter as we walked further and further along.